Printing Costs: How To Accurately Calculate Your Printing Cost Per Page

 According to PCMag, a standard ink cartridge will print an average of 220 pages, (with 11 ml of ink).
 A high capacity cartridge prints an average of 350 pages, (its tank holds 16 ml of ink).

-Let’s say you bought an original HP 94 black ink cartridge for $40.89.
-The HP 94 has a page yield of 480 pages, producing a cost per print of approximately 9-cents.
-The HP 95 tri-color ink cartridge has a page yield of 330 pages and cost of $49.89 on amazon.
-This brings the cost per page in at slightly over 15-cents per page.
-(Hey, save more than 2-cents on every page you print by shopping a Toner Buzz!)
+Let’s say you bought an original HP 94 black ink cartridge for $48.49.
+The HP 94 has a page yield of 480 pages, producing a cost per print of approximately 11-cents

 Are you a Canon user?
-Pick up a Canon PG-50 high capacity ink cartridge for $46 at Toner Buzz.
-This will yield 500 pages for a cost per page of approximately 9.2-cents.
-The PG-40 costs $31, but only yields 330 pages for an average cost per page of 9.4-cents.
+Pick up a Canon PG-50 high capacity ink cartridge for $47.37 at Toner Buzz.
+This will yield 500 pages for a cost per page of approximately 10-cents

 Everybody is looking for the cheapest cost per page printer.
 Factors vary widely, but many inkjet users praise the HP OfficeJet 8720 All-in-One Printer, which delivers black and white prints at around 1.8-cents per page, and color prints for about 9.7-cents apiece.